'Indian Matchmaking' presents painful truths about skin color and love in Indian culture but does nothing to challenge them

 On Netflix's "Indian Matchmaking," marriage consultant Sima Taparia travels the world to meet with hopeful clients and help them find the perfect match for an arranged marriage.

 The format of the show is simple.
 Hopeful brides- and grooms-to-be meet with Taparia -- often with their overbearing parents in tow -- for an initial consultation.
-Criteria are laid out, potential suiters are presented on paper, dates are arranged, and then it's up to the couple to decide if it's a match.
+Criteria are laid out, potential suitors are presented on paper, dates are arranged, and then it's up to the couple to decide if it's a match.

 In some respects, the producers should be commended.
 This is a show that turns away from the "big fat Indian wedding" trope and offers something fresh: a look at how some traditional-facing couples meet through the services of a professional matchmaker.